Sabarish-Cog/ComplaintManagementSystem/README.md

 # ComplaintIt

-ComplaintIt is a small PHP MVC application for raising and managing user complaints.
+ComplaintIt is a small PHP MVC application with DB Connection via PhpMyAdmin for raising and managing user complaints.
 It uses a minimal custom MVC structure (controllers, models, views) and a simple PDO-based Database wrapper.

 This repository includes a test suite and multiple testing approaches to validate the `Complaints` controller, specifically the `delete` function.